wp-plugins/pinterest-hover-pin-it-button/readme.txt

 * The image has the `nopin="nopin"` attribute set
 * Your image `src` starts with `data:`

+= The Pin It button is offset when hovering over the image =

+This is a known issue that affects the Pin It button on all Wordpress sites when a user is logged in.
+If you logout, or the user isn’t logged into the site, the Pin It button will appear in the correct spot.
+This will be fixed soon without any updates to the plugin needed.

 = Where can I go for more help? =

 You can write to us at our help center: http://help.pinterest.com